mdenson-dayspring/chord-swift/README.md

 # Prototype of the Chord language

+## Command Usage

+The Chord interpreter currently is a command line program that will put the user into a REPL (Read-Eval-Print-Loop).

+The command can be invoked passing in Chord source files (CSF) and/or a single line of Chord source.

+    $ chord [filename1.csf [... filenamen.csf]] [-- Chord source]

+###### Examples:

+    $ chord bingo.csf

+In this example the Chord interpreter is started and the source in the file bingo.csf is interpreted.
+After completion of the file the REPL will be started

+    $ chord -- 1 2 3 4

+In this example the Chord interpreter is started and the source after -- is interpreted.
+On completion of the interpretation the REPL is started with the integers 1, 2, 3, and 4 in the operand stack.
+It will look something like:

+    Chord Version 0.9.1
+    Copyright © 2024 Matthew Denson
+    All rights reserved
+    ↦ 1 2 3 4 chord>

+Note: that the inline source on the commandline is interpreted after the files are interpreted.
+So any procedures defined in the files can be used in the inline source.

 ## Syntax

 The characters (, ), <, >, [, ], {, }, \`, and # are special.
 They delimit syntactic entities